 - 1. The report and attached presentation provide an overview of the Council's performance against the performance indicators selected for monitoring by the Environment Overview and Scrutiny Sub-Committee.
-The presentation highlights areas of strong performance and potential areas for improvement. - 2.
-The report and presentation identify where the Council is performing well (Green) and not so well (Amber and Red).
+The presentation highlights areas of strong performance and potential areas for improvement. - The report and presentation identify where the Council is performing well (Green) and not so well (Amber and Red).
 The RAG ratings for the 2018/19 reports are as follows: - Red = more than the agreed tolerance off the quarterly target - Amber = within the agreed tolerance of the quarterly target - Green = on or better than the quarterly target - 3.
-Also included in the presentation are Direction of Travel (DoT) columns, which compare: - Short-term direction of travel with performance the previous quarter (Quarter 4 2017/18) - Long-term direction of travel with performance the same time the previous year (Quarter 1 2017/18) - 4.
-A green arrow (♠) means performance is better and a red arrow (♥) means performance is worse.
-An amber arrow (→) means that performance has remained the same. - 5.
-Two Performance Indicators have been included in the Quarter 1 2018/19 report and presentation.
+Also included in the presentation are Direction of Travel (DoT) columns, which compare: - Short-term direction of travel with performance the previous quarter (Quarter 1 2018/19) - Long-term direction of travel with performance the same time the previous year (Quarter 2 2017/18) - 4.
+A green arrow (\uparrow) means performance is better and a red arrow (\checkmark) means performance is worse.
+An amber arrow (\rightarrow) means that performance has remained the same. - 5.
+Two Performance Indicators have been included in the Quarter 2 2018/19 report and presentation.
 The Waste tonnages indicator has been assigned a 'red' status, whilst the fly-tipping indicator has been assigned a 'green' status.
-This is a fall in performance on the position reported at the end of Quarter 4, when both indicators were rated 'green'. - 6.
+This is the same performance as the position reported at the end of Quarter 1. - 6.
 It should be noted that the waste tonnage performance indicator has potential future financial implications in that, as costs continue to rise year on year, without controls to restrict waste volumes, campaigning on its own will not be enough to mitigate the potential £10m rise in costs by 2027.
 The plans to address this will be raised through the appropriate channels as necessary.